Efficient Saliency Maps for Explainable AI: Methods

 To make our maps easier to visualize or combine together, we normalize them from 0 to 1 by squashing them with the normal \emph{cumulative} distribution function \(\gamma\left(s;\mu,\sigma\right)\).
 Here mean and standard deviation are computed independently over each saliency map.
 We then create a combined saliency map by taking the weighted average of the maps.
 Since they are at different scales, they are upsampled via bilinear interpolation to match the dimensions of the input image.
 Given \(r\) saliency maps that have been bilinear interpolated (upsampled) to the original input image size \(p,q\), they are then combined as:

 Note that technically, we compute \(\gamma\left(s;\mu,\sigma\right)\) \emph{before} we upsample.
-Weighting is very useful since we expect that saliency maps computed later in the network should be more accurate than saliency maps computed earlier as the network has reduced more irrelevant information in deeper layers, distilling relevant pixels from noise \citep{tishby2000information}.
+Weighting is very useful since we expect that saliency maps computed later in the network should be more accurate than saliency maps computed earlier as the network has reduced more irrelevant information in deeper layers, distilling relevant pixels from noise \cite{tishby2000information}.
 Network activity should be more focused on relevant locations as information becomes more related to the message.
 We observe this behavior which can be seen later in Figure \ref{fig:scores_by_layer}.
 A saliency map generation example can be seen in Figure \ref{fig:saliency_map_from_layers} with many more examples in \emph{Appendix} Figures \ref{fig:val_csalmap_raw} and \ref{fig:val_csalmap_over}.

-The advantages of creating saliency maps this way when compared with most gradient methods are: \begin{itemize} \item \textbf{Pro}: This is relatively efficient, requiring processing of just five low cost layers during a standard forward pass. \item \textbf{Pro}: We can easily visualize the network at different stages (layers). \item \textbf{Con}: The current method does not have a class specific activation map (CAM) \citep{Selvaraju17,Chattopadhyay18,Omeiza19}, but we discuss how this can be done later. \end{itemize}
+The advantages of creating saliency maps this way when compared with most gradient methods are: \begin{itemize} \item \textbf{Pro}: This is relatively efficient, requiring processing of just five low cost layers during a standard forward pass. \item \textbf{Pro}: We can easily visualize the network at different stages (layers). \item \textbf{Con}: It does not have a class specific activation map (CAM) \cite{Selvaraju17,Chattopadhyay18,Omeiza19}, but we show how this can be integrated later. \end{itemize}